ssuresh1228/DevOps-notes/README.md

 # DevOps-notes
 ---
-- remote backup for devops notes and demos using Obsidian.md
+- remote backup for devops notes and demos using obsidian.md
-- if cloning, make sure to set up a new vault
+- if cloning, ideally set up a new vault
 ---